vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Hivebrain-2005.md

 ### Step 2.2.
 Mass-remove "stop Z80" command

-Stopping Z80 is with a slightly larger code snipped:
+Stopping Z80 is with a slightly larger code snippet:

 ```m68k
                 move.w  #$100,($A11100).l ; stop the Z80